YunoHost-Apps/domoticz_ynh/doc/DESCRIPTION.md

 The MQTT broker mosquitto is integrated into the package.
 It requires its own domain or subdomain.
 It's an optional setting: during install if you set the same domaine as your main app domain, it won't be installed.
+You may also install the mosquitto package without using the one provided by domoticz_ynh.